 Click through the units below to learn more.

 The School Resource Officer program is a cooperative effort between the DeKalb Police Department and the DeKalb School District.
-Detective Lockhart and Officer Sullivan work together and serve as the DeKalb Police Department School Resource Officers (SRO).
-They are sworn police officers assigned to the DeKalb High School, Huntley Jr. High and Clinton Rosette.
-Officer Sullivan primarily works at the junior high schools and Detective Lockhart primarily works at the DeKalb High School.
+Detective Lockhart, Officer Sullivan, Officer Remnes work together and serve as the DeKalb Police Department School Resource Officers (SRO).
+They are sworn police officers assigned to the DeKalb School District.
+Officer Sullivan primarily works at the junior high schools, Officer Remnes primarily works at the elementary schools, and Detective Lockhart primarily works at the DeKalb High School.

 The School Resource Officer serves as a teacher, counselor, role model, and advocate for students, families, faculty and staff.
 The SRO is not the school disciplinarian, nor does he perform any other staff function.
 He brings full service, personalized policing to an important segment of our community.
 With a full time presence in the schools, he is an easily recognized and approachable resource for students.